-- A high proportion (78%) of the assessed households(HHs) inbound to Nyal Town were reportedly from Panyijiar County. - Economic reasons were the most reported pull factors into Nyal Town as cited by 35% of the assessed inbound HHs. - A majority (96%) of assessed inbound HHs reported arriving from a non-camp setting. - A majority (98%) of assessed outbound HHs reported that their original point of departure was a non-camp setting. - A high proportion of assessed outbound HHs (60%) reported they intended to stay in the new location for more than 6 months or permanently. - Almost half (47%) of the total inbound HHs reported at least one member had a vulnerability.
+- Economic reasons remained the most frequently reported top pull factor into Nyal Town (49% of the inbound assessed households (HHs). - A majority (99%) of assessed inbound households reported arriving from a non-camp setting. - A high proportion (93%) of the assessed households (HHs) inbound to Nyal Town was reportedly from Panyijiar County. - Return travel was the most frequently reported top push factor out of Nyal Town (31% of the assessed HHs). - Almost a third (29%) of inbound assessed HHs members reported having a vulnerability compared to 57% of outbound assessed HHs. - A high proportion of assessed outbound households (64%) reported that they intended to stay in the new location for more than 6 months or permanently.